The Shark HD520 is the largest CNC router offered by Next Wave CNC and is popular among woodworkers running small businesses.

 Shark Spindle kit

 Next Wave CNC provides a 2 hp liquid-cooled spindle for HD520 CNC router.

 It is a brushless spindle; hence there is less motor noise during its operation.
 You can fix the spindle to the existing router mount.

 It comes with an ER11 collet system and variable speed inverter, which offers you a speed range between 6,000 - 24,000 RPM.

-The Next Wave CNC spindle has a runout less than 0.005mm, which ensures long life for the cutting tool.
+The Next Wave CNC spindle has a runout of less than 0.005mm, which ensures a long life for the cutting tool.

 The spindle kit comes with a submersible coolant pump, hoses, and necessary fitting components for its installation.